sankalp1999/Deeplearning.ai-Specialization-Course-Notes/README.md

 This repository contains my notes and some references of other resources I utilised.
 I learnt a lot of new concepts in the course and I enjoyed making these notes.
 The CNN course is my favourite.
 Apart from that, I feel if anyone is not doing the whole specialization, he/she should atleast do the first 2 courses to get a deeper understanding of the NN and optimization algorithms.

-You can find my notes via links below or by navigating through the repo.
+You can navigate through the repository or jump directly by clicking on [this](https://github.com/sankalp1999/Deeplearning.ai-Specialization/blob/master/README.md#personal-notes-and-resources-referred)

 ### About the specialization from the course page